koszeggy/KGySoft.Drawing/KGySoft.Drawing.Core/.nuspec/readme.txt

 Some Highlights of KGy SOFT Drawing Core Libraries:

-- Creating managed bitmap data of any pixel format on every platform, including Linux and MacOS
+- Creating managed bitmap data of any pixel format on every platform.
 - Creating bitmap data for any preallocated buffer using any pixel format.
 This allows accessing the pixels of bitmaps of any technology if the bitmap data is exposed as a pointer or array.
+- Advanced and high-performance shape drawing.
 - Supporting color correct alpha blending
 - Quantizing using predefined or optimized colors
 - Dithering using ordered, error diffusion, random noise or interleaved gradient noise dithering techniques